TStrada/Dataviz/README.md

 ## &#9741; &nbsp; Overview
 Did Kyoto Protocol have effect on country renewable production?
 Let explore some data and visualize the renewable production changes of the 32 countries with the highest HDI level.
+Visit <a href="https://emayhob.wixsite.com/data-viz/viz-tre"> for bokeh dashboard.
+If you want a more interactive dashboard run <a href="https://github.com/TStrada/Dataviz/tree/main/bokeh-app/Main.ipynb">notebook</a> notebook.<br>

 <a name="data"></a>
 ## &#9741; &nbsp; Data